gehlotj/api-testing-JSON/README.md

 * **token (optional)**
     * Token to authenticate the request
 * **base_url (required)**
-    * Base url of the resources
+    * Base url of the resource
 * **order (optional)**
     * Determines the order in which the endpoints tests has to be run.
 * **endpoints: (required)**